janick/MH-ET-ESP32-MiniKit-GPIO-Exp/README.md

 ## Stupid Mistakes

 * All 6 pins in a row in the prototyping array are connected together.
 I should have done 3+3 so an IC could be used.
+* Make the 5V and A/C traces wider
+* Add protection to the power supply (https://forum.mysensors.org/topic/1607/safe-in-wall-ac-to-dc-transformers)